aosabook/500lines/spreadsheet/chapter.md

 input:focus { color: #111; background: #efe; }
 ```

-Furthermore, the underlying `div` is collapsed into a single line, so it’s completely covered by the focused input box:
+Furthermore, the underlying `div` is collapsed into a single line, so it’s completely covered by the input box:

 ```css
 input:focus + div { white-space: nowrap; }